minagawah/iced-dynamic-import-sample/README.md

 ## 4. What I Did

-While `wasm-bindgen` will generate a WASM package
-(for JS to asynchronously load them), if you want to dynamically load the package from JS instead of load it from HTML on the fly, you need special preparations.
+Instead of import WASM modules inline (popular way of import), if you want to load them from your JS programs, you need some special preparations.

-I will describe the steps in details:
+I will describe the steps in detail:

 #### [Step 1] Source Directory for WASM